dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 -   lack of micropayments due to overhead costs
 -   middlemen

-Just by glancing at this list, Bitcoin\'s enormously ambitious scope becomes apparent.
-Satoshi didn\'t set out to solve one problem.
+Just by glancing at this list, Bitcoin's enormously ambitious scope becomes apparent.
+Satoshi didn't set out to solve one problem.
 He set out to solve many problems at once.
 Amazingly, he got so many things right from the start that he was actually able to solve most of them.
 All he had to do was convince others that his solution actually worked.